Nando5011/hackzurich_2023/README.md

 [![Vite][vitejs.dev]][vite-url]
 [![Firebase][firebase.google.com]][firebase-url]

-The webapp is written in [React.js](https://reactjs.org/) using [Framework7](https://framework7.io/) and [Vite](https://vitejs.dev/).
+The web app is written in [React.js](https://reactjs.org/) using [Framework7](https://framework7.io/) and [Vite](https://vitejs.dev/).
 The data is stored in a [Firebase](https://firebase.google.com/) database.

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to use BreakWise you only need to install the logging software on your device and create an account on the webapp.
+In order to use BreakWise you only need to install the logging software on your device and create an account on the web app.

 ### Unix